Connect with others who understand.

 How Do Changes in Barometric Pressure Affect Multiple Sclerosis?

 As one MyMSTeam member said, “Yesterday, my MS seemed to show its ugly head more.
 We had a storm system coming in, and it snowed all day yesterday until about 6 p.m.
-I woke up feeling a ton better today — and the sun is shining and beautiful out.
+I woke up feeling a ton better today, and the sun is shining and beautiful out.
 Does anyone else notice things start acting up when the barometric pressure changes?
 Just like horses in a field, I can tell when a system is coming in by my symptoms acting up.”

 One member responded, “Barometric pressure changes often bring on migraines for me.”
 Another said, “I thought I was the only one!”

-What Is the Difference Between Barometric Pressure and Weather?
+What’s the Difference Between Barometric Pressure and Weather?

 What Other Conditions Are Affected by Barometric Pressure?

-Many MS symptoms can be triggered or exacerbated (made worse) by weather changes.
-The relationship between storms, rain, and MS symptoms is complex.
+Many MS symptoms can be triggered or made worse by weather changes.
+Hot and cold weather are both associated with triggering or intensifying different sets of symptoms in people living with MS. The relationship between storms, rain, and MS symptoms is complex.
 Still, these weather patterns are indirectly associated with MS symptoms.

 Why Do Temperature Changes Affect Multiple Sclerosis?